arpitrage/Dividend_Strip/README.md

 ---
 ##  Section 1: Asset Pricing Model

-Overview: The code for the asset pricing model starts from data on macro aggregates and listed cash flow growth rates and price-dividend ratios and estimates the market prices of risk in an exponentially-affine model of the Stochastic Discount Factor.
+<ins>Overview:</ins> The code for the asset pricing model starts from data on macro aggregates and listed cash flow growth rates and price-dividend ratios and estimates the market prices of risk in an exponentially-affine model of the Stochastic Discount Factor.
 Its outputs are measures of model fit, strip cash flows, strip prices, and strip expected returns.

-Location of Files: The directory Code/APmodel contains all the relevant files.
+<ins>Location of Files:</ins>  The directory Code/APmodel contains all the relevant files.
 The code is in matlab.
 There are two subdirectories.
 The folder Code/APmodel /19742019 estimates the AP model on a sample of quarterly data that spans the period from 1974.Q1 until 2019.Q4. this is the main set of results used in the paper.

 The folder Code/APmodel/19902019 contains the same files and structure, but estimates the model on a shorter period from 1990.Q1 until 2019.Q4.

 The folder Code/APmodel/CondCAPM contains the same files and structure, but estimates the Conditional CAPM model, a special case of our general model, on the sample from 1974.Q1 until 2019.Q4. we use this model in the Monte Carlo analysis.

-List of Files:
+<ins>List of Files:</ins>
 -	APmain.m
 -	APloaddata.m
 -	APdata.xlsx in the folder Data